RxLaboratory/Ramses/src-docs/docs/help/index.md

 !!! warning
     The full name can be changed as any moment during the production.

-    The short name can also be changed at any, as *Ramses* uses unique identifiers internally to refer to each objects, be be warned that the short names are used in the [*Ramses Tree*](../files/tree.md) so when changing the name of an object, you also need to rename/move all files and folders to the new name.
+    The short name can also be changed at any moment, as *Ramses* uses unique identifiers internally to refer to each objects, be be warned that the short names are used in the [*Ramses Tree*](../files/tree.md) so when changing the name of an object, you also need to rename/move all files and folders to the new name.
 This can easily be done at the start of the production but may become very difficult if the object is already used a lot.

 ## Object folders